joschkabirk/docker-template/README.md

 ## What is Singularity?

 Singularity is a container runtime that can run Docker containers.
-Usually, you would use Singularity to run containers on HPCs where you don't have root access and can't install Docker.
+Usually, you would use Singularity to run containers on HPC clusters where you don't have root access and can't install Docker.

-Singularity reduces the isolation of Docker containers slightly, in terms of which used id is used whithin the container and what parts of the host file system you can access.
+Singularity reduces the isolation of Docker containers slightly, in terms of which used ID is used within the container and what parts of the host file system you can access.
 In Singularity, your home directory is mounted into the container by default and the user in the container is the same as the user on the host system.
-This simplifies the process of running containers on HPCs, because you don't have to worry about mounting directories and permissions.
+This simplifies the process of running containers on HPC clusters, because you don't have to worry about mounting directories and permissions.

 [Nice article that briefly compares Docker and Singularity](https://pythonspeed.com/articles/containers-filesystem-data-processing).

 ## Running Docker containers on Maxwell

 This section will guide you through the process of setting everything up for running Docker containers on Maxwell using Singularity.

-For this, we assume that you have the name/url of a docker image that you want to run.
+For this, we assume that you have the name/URL of a docker image that you want to run.
 Later sections will explain how you can create your own images and can build/version/manage them using GitHub and DockerHub.

 ### Mandatory configuration

 In order to avoid running into storage limit problems, we will assign the singularity cache to a directory in your `/beegfs` directory (this is Maxwell-specific).
 You can of course also use a different directory if you want, but make sure that you have enough space there.